Luke Miller

 Email: luke.miller@sdsu.edu

 Luke Miller is a marine biologist that can’t decide whether to write in the 1st person or 3rd person on websites.
-I am an Assistant Professor in the Biology Department at San Diego State University (part of the California State University system) in San Diego, CA. My research interests include ecophysiology and biomechanics, particularly examining the effects of thermal stress, climate change, and species interactions in rocky intertidal communities.
+I am an Associate Professor in the Biology Department at San Diego State University.
+My research interests include ecophysiology and biomechanics, particularly examining the effects of thermal stress, climate change, and species interactions in rocky intertidal communities.
 I pretend to be a competent programmer in R, C++, MATLAB, and LabVIEW.
 I dabble in electronics for two purposes: cooking and carrying out temperature stress experiments on intertidal organisms, and I am a strong believer in studying organisms that you can eat.

 I am primarily interested in how marine organisms deal with the physical environment including the weather and waves, as well as how organisms deal with each other via competition and predation.
 Much of my research has focused on northeastern Pacific rocky intertidal habitats from California to Alaska, but I have also worked on New England rocky shore communities, on Antarctic scallops, and in kelp forests and estuary habitats.
 I am interested in how individual organisms and communities might cope with the effects of climate change, but also how they cope with current day-to-day variation in their environment.
 I employ a variety of methods and approaches that draw from the fields of biomechanics and physiology, and my group works both in the field and lab.